Campaign of the Month: March 2017

 Actor: Tom Felton

-Robert Hubert is the manager of Club Apocalypse.
+Harold Lamont is the manager of Club Inferno.
 He can always be found sitting like a king in a throne-like chair at a roped-off circular table with hangers-on (usually young and beautiful specimens both male and female who seem utterly enraptured with him).
-The sight is always disconcerting, as Hubert never speaks nor shows a whiff of emotion, yet his entourage simply fawn over him with stars in their eyes.
+The sight is always disconcerting, as Lamont never speaks nor shows a whiff of emotion, yet his entourage simply fawn over him with stars in their eyes.